David DeJesus

 David Christopher DeJesus (/dəˈheɪsuːs/; born December 20, 1979) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Oakland Athletics, Chicago Cubs, Washington Nationals, Tampa Bay Rays and Los Angeles Angels of Anaheim.
-DeJesus, who is of Puerto Rican descent, is currently an analyst for the Cubs with NBC Sports Chicago.
+DeJesus, who is of Puerto Rican descent, and was an analyst for the Cubs with NBC Sports Chicago from 2017–2019.

 Career

 DeJesus was raised in Manalapan Township, New Jersey, and played high school baseball at Manalapan High School.
 He was drafted out of high school by the New York Mets in the 43rd round of the 1997 Major League Baseball Draft.
 DeJesus did not sign with the Mets, opting instead to attend Rutgers University.
 In 1998 he played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Bourne Braves, and returned to the CCBL in 1999 with the Chatham A's where he was named a league all-star.
 DeJesus was drafted in the fourth round of the 2000 Major League Baseball Draft by the Kansas City Royals.